IDSP22/Final_Project_Deep_Sedation/README.md

-# Final Project: Deep Sedation Among Ethnicities
+# Final Project: Deep Sedation Across Ethnicities

 ## Overview of the project

-We are creating a prototype app to sensibilize clinitians on the disparity degree of deep sedation on patients with respiratory failure among ethnicities.
-The relevance of this project is.
+We are creating a prototype app to sensibilize clinitians on the disparity degree of deep sedation on patients with accute respiratory distress syndrome (ARDS) accross ethnicities.
+The relevance of this project is that deep sedation on the first five days administered is associated with higher mortality likelihood after 90 days.
+The first step was to understand the key concepts of the project: ARDS, deep sedation, and mortality likelihood.
+According to the National Heart, Lung, and Blood institute; ARDS "is a serious lung condition that causes low blood oxygen", this condition is mainly caused by other deseases or injuries.
+This condition can develop at any age and quickly deteriorate.[1]

-## Description of the project
+## Description of the problem
 ## Description of the end user
 ## User Research and Testing Plan
 ## Findings/results from interviews